bd-j/prospector/doc/advanced.rst

 ``mpirun -np <N> python prospectr.py –param_file=<param_file>``

 This causes likelihood evaluations for different walkers to be made in parallel.
-For optimal results, the number of emcee walkers should be :math:`N*(np-1)` where N is an even integer and np is the number of processors.
+For optimal results, the number of emcee walkers should be :math:`N*(np-1)`, where N is an even integer and :math:`np` is the number of available processors.

+Note that specific MPI implementations may have different mpirun commands, or may require that python-mpi be called instead of just python.

 Noise Modeling
 --------------